The replication of equivalence studies: Methods

 \subsection{Application}

 The two methods are now applied to both examples presented in Figure~\ref{fig:Goetz2011}.
-Table~\ref{tbl:pval} shows $\pmax$ from the two-trials rule and $\pSmax$ from the sceptical TOST procedure. \hlbb{In both examples, $\pmax$ and $\pSmax$ are similar in magnitude.} In the first study pair \citep{Goetz2011}, both methods lead to the opposite conclusion to that of the replication team: replication success cannot be declared at level $\alpha = 0.05$ as $\pmax = 0.14$ and $\pSmax = 0.1$.
-However, at level $ 0.1 <\alpha < 0.14$, the sceptical TOST procedure would be fulfilled but not the two-trials rule, highlighting that significance of both studies is not required with the former approach.
+Table~\ref{tbl:pval} shows $\pmax$ from the two-trials rule and $\pSmax$ from the sceptical TOST procedure.
+In both examples, $\pmax$ and $\pSmax$ are similar in magnitude.
+In the first study pair \citep{Goetz2011}, both methods lead to the opposite conclusion to that of the replication team: replication success cannot be declared at level $\alpha = 0.05$ as $\pmax = 0.14$ and $\pSmax = 0.10$.
+However, at level $ 0.10 <\alpha < 0.14$, the sceptical TOST procedure would flag replication success but not the two-trials rule, highlighting that significance of both studies is not required with the former approach.
 Replication success cannot be declared with either method in the second study pair \citep{Lin2012} regardless of the level $\alpha$ as the replication effect estimate $\hat\theta_r$ is larger than the margin $\delta$ (in absolute value).